Signedue/signedue.github.io/income.md

 permalink: /income.html
 ---

-# Disposable income for the top and bottom five regions in Denmark (2007–2023) for Men
+# Income for the top and bottom five regions in Denmark (2007–2023) for Men

 This interactive Plotly chart compares disposable income for Denmark's top and bottom five regions (2007–2023).